MaxPirotaisWilton/am-technical-assignment/README - Draft.md

 The first decision was to use the .json file type for the system's configuration files.
 It is a popular file type for data interchange and is both easy to read and modify using JavaScript, simplifying the process of creating an administrator service at a latter date.

-The design for the different pages of the interactable system is one I'm quite proud of.
-Instead of clearly defining _Landing_ and _Hotspot_ pages as their seperate components, I decided to use recursion
+The biggest design decision for this project relates to the different pages of the interactable system.
+Instead of clearly defining _Landing_ and _Hotspot_ pages as their seperate components, I decided to use recursion: an interactable page component can make a child page component appear, where the child page's information is stored in an array inside the parent's "details" field.
+Ultimately, the most important impact of this system is that it can support nested details (or details within details)!
+While recursion can get very difficult and unintuitive to work with, I feel as though it has provided a powerful feature for future installations and I'm quite proud of how I pulled it off (minus one bug.
+I'll discuss it in the later section).

+Another important design decision was to let the page automatically switch between a vertical or a horizontal layout.
+This based on whether the difference between the width and the height of the browser window.
+While this dynamic feature isn't going to be seen by end users interacting with the pages, it will simplify the installation process for the interactable: only the screen will have to be set to the desired orientation and the web page will follow.

+## Shortcomings and Future Expansion

+One of my project's biggest shortcomings is it's styling.